 Here is what you should know:

 - Interior trim – If you watch a lot of interior design shows, you will notice how everybody is obsessed with trims.
 These elements seem insignificant, but they have been known to either make break or room.
 You can choose the standard option (7 ¼ ″ and 5 ¼ ″), triple, and wood cased windows.
+You can use trim to create new textures and add designs to an accent wall.

 The most common mistakes are made when choosing windows in home renovations.
 Often homeowners will prioritize visual appeal over durability and efficiency.
 To avoid this, we recommend focusing on: